SpaceVim/SpaceVim/docs/faq.md

 ---
 title: "FAQ"
-description: "A list of latest blog about the feature of SpaceVim and tutorials of using vim."
+description: "A list of questions and answers relating to SpaceVim, especially one most asked in SpaceVim community"
 ---

 # SpaceVim FAQ